BEFORE THE BOARD OF COMMISSIONERS

 (a) The building permit has expired and the development authorized by such permit is not complete; or

-(b) The transportation and storm water system development charges have not been expended or encumbered prior to the end of the fiscal year immediately following the tenth anniversary of the date upon which such charges were paid.
-For the purposes of this Section, transportation and storm water system development charges collected shall be deemed to be expended or encumbered on the basis of the first system transportation and storm water development charges in shall be the first transportation and storm water system development charges out.
+(b) The system development charges have not been expended or encumbered prior to the end of the fiscal year immediately following the tenth anniversary of the date upon which such charges were paid.
+For the purposes of this Section, system development charges collected shall be deemed to be expended or encumbered on the basis of the first system development charges in shall be the first system development charges out.

 (a) The name and address of the applicant;

-(b) The location of the property which was subject of the transportation and storm water system development charges;
+(b) The location of the property which was the subject of the system development charges;

-(c) A notarized sworn statement that the petition is the then current owner of the property on behalf of which the transportation and storm water system development charges were paid, including proof of ownership, such as a certified copy of the latest recorded deed;
+(c) A notarized sworn statement that the petitioner is the then current owner of the property on behalf of which the system development charges were paid, including proof of ownership, such as a certified copy of the latest recorded deed;

-(d) The date the transportation and storm water system development charges were paid;
+(d) The date the system development charges were paid;

-(e) A copy of the receipt of payment for the transportation and storm water system development charges; and, if appropriate; and
+(e) A copy of the receipt of payment for the system development charges; and, if appropriate,

 (f) The date the building permit was issued and the date of expiration.

-(3) The application shall be filed within ninety (90) days of the expiration of the building permit, or within (90) days of the end of the fiscal year following the tenth anniversary of the date upon which the transportation and storm water system development charges were paid.
-Failure to timely apply for a refund of the transportation and storm water system development charges shall waive any right to a refund.
+(3) The application shall be filed within ninety (90) days of the expiration of the building permit, or within (90) days of the end of the fiscal year following the tenth anniversary of the date upon which the system development charges were paid.
+Failure to timely apply for a refund of the system development charges shall waive any right to a refund.

-(4) Within thirty (30) days from the date of receipt of a petition for refund, the county will advise the petitioner of the status of the request for refund, and if such request is valid, the transportation and storm water system development charges shall be returned to the petitioner.
+(4) Within thirty (30) days from the date of receipt of a petition for refund, the County will advise the petitioner of the status of the request for refund, and if such request is valid, the system development charges shall be returned to the petitioner.

-(5) A building permit which is subsequently issued for a development on the same property which was the subject of a refund shall pay the transportation and storm water systems development charges as required by this resolution.
+(5) A building permit which is subsequently issued for a development on the same property which was the subject of a refund shall pay the systems development charges as required by this resolution.

-(E) Annual Accounting Reports.
-The county shall prepare an annual report accounting for transportation and storm water system development charges, including the total amount of transportation and storm water system development charges revenue collected in the trust accounts and the capital improvement projects that were funded.
-A copy of the report shall be sent to the City of Woodburn.
+The County shall prepare an annual report accounting for system development charges, including the total amount of system development charges revenue collected in the trust accounts, and the capital improvement projects that were funded.

-(F) Challenge of Expenditures.
-Any citizen or other interested person may challenge an expenditure of transportation and storm water system development charges revenues.
+Any citizen or other interested person may challenge an expenditure of system development charges revenues.